kys00514/i-want-to-graduate/README.md

 ## Precautions
 - Enter only alphabet in Grade
 - Enter only Core, Elective, Practice in Kind
+- If not entered correctly, they will not be added to the grade list

 ### Contribution
 #### 김성수: html 30%, js 30%, css, README screenshot